TomHyhlik/termik/README.md

 ## usage
 Everything is done using shortcuts which is shown after pressing F1.
-Transmit data in the terminal is done by pressing Enter.
+Transmit data in the terminal is done by pressing Enter

+## todo
+network scan finishes too early, misses some IP addresses .